 METH DETOX EXPECTATIONS

-Before seeking detox help for meth use, knowing what to expect in advance is valuable.
+Before seeking a meth detox in Dallas, knowing what to expect in advance is valuable.
 It can ease your anxiety about what detox looks like and involves.

 First Stage: Evaluation

 A detox team will have questions for you as they want to know about your use of meth.
 A drug test will answer some of those questions, and you can help them understand your current meth use and past substance use.
-If you have mental health concerns, the evaluation is an important time to discuss those as well.
-All this information helps the detox team provide the best possible care for your immediate needs and helps set you up for future success with your sober goals.
+If you have mental health concerns, the evaluation at our drug and alcohol detox center in Dallas is an important time to discuss those as well.
+All this information helps the team provide the best possible care for your immediate needs and helps set you up for future success with your sober goals.

 Second Stage: Stabilization